filecoin-project/filecoin-docs/content/en/developers/storage-helpers/overview/index.md

 ---
 title: "Overview"
 description: "Storage helpers are APIs and services that abstract Filecoin dealmaking into simple, streamlined API calls."
-lead: "Storage helpers are APIs and services that abstract Filecoin dealmaking into simple, streamlined API calls."
+lead: "Storage helpers are APIs and services that abstract Filecoin dealmaking into simple, streamlined API calls.
+They are the simplest way to integrate Filecoin storage into your application or smart contract."
 draft: false
 images: []
 type: docs